caitlinraymond12/projects/shortest-path-on-map/README.md

 fstream map(path, ios::in | ios::binary);
 ```

 Each map is read in one byte at a time, each byte being a short int that represents an elevation.
 That byte is assigned a color based on the elevation, and a pixel is drawn.
 The map is read in one byte at a time, and drawn one pixel at a time.
 After the map is drawn, the red line representing the path is drawn ontop of it.

+The user is prompted to enter a starting city.
+Then, a list of all states containing a city by that name are listed, and the user must then select a state.
+The same process is used to select the end city/state.